mgoellnitz/dinistiq/README.md

 ## Building

 While dinistiq 0.4 happily works with Java 8, only dinistiq 0.5 and up can be compiled and tested with Java 8.
+The old PaaS Google App Engine is only supported with dinistiq 0.4.

 Up to dinistiq 0.5 the code is supposed to be written in Java 7 with a subsequent switch to Java 8.
 This also results in the fact, that the classic